redirect to wrong back_url behind Apache reverse proxy

 RedmineApp::Application.routes.default_scope = '/redmine' should help you, see #12102#note-1.

-#4 Updated by Mathias Walter almost 5 years ago
+#4 Updated by Mathias Walter about 5 years ago

 Just for the records:¶

 Since I didn't get it to work with the internal Webrick server (even if I set

 RedmineApp::Application.routes.default_scope), I switched to Thin and changed the configuration according to Teddy's comment (#12102-12) and with

 Then I gave Puma a try.
 Unfortunately, Puma does not support a

 config.ru according to #12102-13.

 The wiki document HowTo_Install_Redmine_in_a_sub-URI whould be updated to Redmine 2.x configuration.